Unexplored, The Far North

 Day 1 - Chiang Mai - arrival and time to explore

 Arrival in Chiang Mai, the cultural and historical capital of northern Thailand.
-Afternoon free to relax or explore this charming, friendly city before an evening tour of the famous night-bazaar.
+Afternoon free to relax or explore this charming, friendly city before an evening tour of the famous night-bazaar and a local-style welcome dinner.

 Overnight: Chiang Mai Transport: Walk, Meals: D,